Applying for a Library Card

 Renewing Library Materials

 Most items may be renewed a maximum of two times.
-Entertainment DVDs, videos and reference materials may not be renewed nor items for which there are pending holds or reserves.
+Entertainment DVDs and videos may be renewed one time.
+Reference materials may not be renewed nor items for which there are pending holds or reserves.
 If the item you renew is overdue a fine will be posted to your record.

 You may renew items over the Web by accessing Your Library Record.
 Renewals may also be done in person at any of the Library’s 72 branches or at the Central Library.